Extension of the Topological Abel-Jacobi Map for Cubic Threefolds

-has exceptional divisors union of a bunch of $(-2)$ curves determined by the Dynkin diagram of the corresponding ADE type of the singularities.
+Suppose $X_{0}=X_{t_0}$ has at worst ADE singularities, then the minimal resolution $\tilde{X}_0\to X_0$ has exceptional divisors union of a bunch of $(-2)$ curves determined by the Dynkin diagram of the corresponding ADE type of the singularities.
 On the other hand, these effective $(-2)$ curves generate a subgroup $W_e$ of the Weyl group $W(\mathbb E_6)$.
 Then we have the following interpretation of the limiting primitive vanishing cycles.

 \begin{proposition} (cf. Theorem \ref{MonOrbThm}) $PV_{t_0}$ is identified with the orbit of the group action $W_e\acts R(\mathbb E_6)$. \end{proposition}

 The orbit space $W_e\acts R(\mathbb E_6)$ was originally defined in \cite{LLSvS} and is used to parameterize the reduced Hilbert scheme of generalized twisted cubics on $X_H$.
 We believe the set of such orbits is a natural notion of "root system" on a cubic surface with ADE singularities.